-8.2.1 According to the legislation, in cases where arbitral proceedings have been initiated prior to court proceedings, the court should stay its proceedings until the arbitral tribunal has decided on its jurisdiction.
+8.2.1 In cases where arbitral proceedings have been initiated prior to court proceedings, the court should stay its proceedings until the arbitral tribunal has decided on its jurisdiction.

 Once the arbitral tribunal has confirmed its jurisdiction, the court should dismiss the claim.

 8.3.1 Lack of jurisdiction must be asserted at the very beginning of the proceedings.
 The arbitral tribunal is competent to decide for itself whether it has jurisdiction over the matters brought before it (competence-competence).
 The arbitral tribunal will decide on its jurisdiction notwithstanding any pending proceedings on the same matter before a state court or another arbitral tribunal, unless the arbitral tribunal sees a strong reason to stay the arbitral proceedings.

 8.3.2 In general, the arbitral tribunal will render its decision on jurisdiction in the form of a preliminary award.

 The arbitral tribunal’s preliminary award on jurisdiction can be challenged directly before the Swiss Federal Supreme Court, which will review de novo whether the arbitral tribunal has properly accepted or declined jurisdiction over the matters in dispute.